DuckDivers/list-backorders-for-woocommerce/README.md

-# WooCommerce List Backorders in Admin
+# List Orders with Backorders for WooCommerce
-A Wordpress Plugin to List Backorders and keep track of them in WooCommerce
+A Wordpress Plugin to List Backordered Orders to keep track of them in WooCommerce

-This plugin will add an admin menu item to the WooCommerce Admin Item to "List Backorders" for easy viewing.
+This plugin will add an admin menu item to the WooCommerce Admin Item to "List Backorders" for easy viewing of orders and order-items that are backordered.

 == Description ==